Difficulty:

 Italy

-The JAMS arrive at school in a rush, where the awards ceremony is already underway.
-Chef Borghese has just awarded the trophy but asks the winners if they would rather win by challenging the JAMS.
-Oscar, as captain, decides to continue the competition and they begin.
+The Jams arrive running at school where the award ceremony is already underway.
+Chef Borghese has just awarded the cup but asks the winners if they want to win by challenging the Jams.
+Oscar, as captain, decides to continue the competition and they begin with the appetizer tasting.

 Difficulty: